-In FY 2019, grant and contract revenues increased by approximately \$1 million when compared with FY 2018.
-The increase in revenue was due to new three new USDA grants for various programs, an increase in Running Start revenues due to increases in the number of enrolled students and also a 3% increase in reimbursement rates for that program.
+In FY 2020, grant and contract revenues increased by approximately \$1.4 million when compared with FY 2019.
+The increase in revenue was due to increased enrollments in Running Start together with a 4% increase in contracted rates for that program, a \$300k increase in state grants awarded through the State Board for Community and Technical Colleges, and several smaller grants in different areas of the college.
 The College continued to serve students under the terms of contracted programs.
 The College contracts with local high schools to enroll Running Start students who earn both high school and college credit for these courses.
 The College also continues to contract with the Department of Corrections to provide educational programming to offenders housed in the Stafford Creek Correctional Institution.

 The College receives capital spending authority on a biennial basis and may carry unexpended amounts forward into one or two future biennia, depending on the original purpose of the funding.
 In accordance with accounting standards, the amount shown as capital appropriation revenue on the financial statement is the amount expended in the current year.
 Expenses from capital project funds that do not meet accounting standards for capitalization are reported as operating expenses.
-Those expenses that meet the capitalization standard are not shown as expense in the current period and are instead recognized as depreciation expense over the expected useful lifetime of the asset.
+Those expenses that meet the capitalization standard are not shown as expenses in the current period and are instead recognized as depreciation expense over the expected useful lifetime of the asset.